Kaaba: As the Qibla

 The Qibla is the direction faced during prayer.
 The direction faced during prayer is the direction of the Kaaba, relative to the person praying.
 Apart from praying, Muslims generally consider facing the Qibla while reciting the Quran to be a part of good etiquette.
+Today, with the exception of certain heterodox groups stating that God cannot be assigned a place, such as the Druze, Nusayris, Alevis, and Nizari Ismailis, Muslims of all sects perform their prayers facing the Kaaba in Mecca.
+Historically, one major objection was the Qarmatians, a now-defunct syncretic Shia sect which rejected the Kaaba as the qibla; in 930, they sacked Mecca and for a time took the Kaaba's Black Stone to their centre of power in al-Ahsa, with the intention of starting a new era in Islam.

 Cleaning

 The building is opened biannually for the ceremony of "The Cleaning of the Sacred Kaaba" (تنظيف الكعبة المشرفة).
 The ceremony takes place on the 1st of Sha'baan, the eighth month of the Islamic calendar, around thirty days before the start of the month of Ramadan and on the 15th of Muharram, the first month.
 The keys to the Kaaba are held by the Banī Shaybah (بني شيبة) tribe, an honor bestowed upon them by Muhammad.
 Members of the tribe greet visitors to the inside of the Kaaba on the occasion of the cleaning ceremony.

-The Governor of the Makkah Province and accompanying dignitaries clean the interior of the Kaaba using cloths dipped in Zamzam water scented with Oud perfume.
+The Governor of the Makkah Province and accompanying dignitaries clean the interior of the Kaaba using cloths dipped in Zamzam water scented with oud perfume.
 Preparations for the washing start a day before the agreed date, with the mixing of Zamzam water with several luxurious perfumes including Tayef rose, 'oud and musk.
 Zamzam water mixed with rose perfume is splashed on the floor and is wiped with palm leaves.
 Usually, the entire process is completed in two hours.

 Events related to the Kaaba

-Many Islamic sources include Shia and Sunni sources (Al-Hakim al-Nishapuri, Sibt ibn al-Jawzi, Halabi Shafi'i, Al-Fakihi, Sheikh Abu Zakariyya al-Azdi, Mahmud al-Alusi, Ibn Sabbagh Maliki, Ganji Shafi'i, Saffuri Shafi'i, Al-Masudi, Zarandi Hanafi, Amir San'ani) have written that Ali ibn Abi Talib, the first Imam of the Shiites, was the only person to have been born in the Kaaba.
+According to Shia Muslims, Ali ibn Abi Talib was born inside the Kaaba, though the majority of Sunni scholars reject this and maintain that Hakim ibn Hizam was the only person who was born inside the Kaaba.